shehreendheda/katacoda-scenarios/continuous-profiling/step4.md

 You previously requested the movie credits for all movies with _Jurassic_ in their name.
 This retrieved credits for eight movies.
 You now try to request movie credits for all movies with the word _The_ in their title, which will return a significantly greater number of results.

-1. Click the `curl` command below to query for this information, or copy, paste, and run the command in the terminal:
+1. Click the `curl` command below to query for this information, or copy, paste, and run the command in the **Terminal** tab.

   `time curl http://localhost:8081/credits?q=the >> /dev/null`{{execute T1}}

-  (You may not be able to the view the full output in the terminal.
-You can click this link to view the full output for this search in another browser tab: <https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/credits?q=the>)

   In the terminal, you observe that this endpoint performs quite slowly when retrieving a significantly greater number of results.
 For example, you may see a result like the one below: